mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

     ).to(device)

     # Grab the time-embeddings for each of these sampled timesteps
-    # B x D matrix where B is batch size and D is time embedding
+    # B x D matrix where B is minibatch size and D is time embedding
     # dimension
     t_embs = time_embeddings[ts-1].to(device)